raghebbenhamouda/CloudCertNotes/README.md

     - Routing policies
 - Pay $0.50/month/hosted zone

+## Records

+- How you want to route traffic for a domain
+- Each record contains:
+    -Domain/subdomain Name – e.g., example.com
+    -Record Type – e.g., A or AAAA
+    -Value – e.g., 123.456.789.123
+    -Routing Policy – how Route 53 responds to queries -TTL – amount of time the record cached at DNS Resolvers

+## Hosted Zones

+ - ontainer for records that define how to route traffic to a domain and its subdomains -A public Hosted Zones – contains records that specify how to rout traffic on the Internet (public domain names) application1.mypublicdomain.com
+ -Private Hosted Zones – contain records that specify how you route -traffic within one or more VPCs (private domain names) application1.company.internal -You pay $0.50 per month per hosted zone

 ## DNS TTL

 - Along with the DNS response, we send a TTL that specifies how long that response will live in the browser cache